Driver shaken by encounter with man accused of Memphis shooting rampage

 The police report says the officer saw the vehicle speed onto I-55 going north toward Tennessee.
 The officer tried to catch Kelly but lost him near the Tennessee Welcome Center.

-But by then more officers were in pursuit and within minutes, Porter’s stolen car crashed and Kelly was caught.
+By then, more officers were in pursuit, and within minutes, Porter’s stolen car crashed, and Kelly was caught.

 Now, two days after the mayhem and after learning how much terror was inflicted, Porter is counting his blessings.